SamillyBeatriz/ANJUN25_D01_COMPASSPRODUCT/READme.md

 ## 🚀 Features

-- Product creation
+- Create product
-- ⌛ Product Search by ID
+- Get product by ID
+- List all products
 ---

 ## 🛠️ Technologies Used